 The challenge with having NTLM in your network is that it is easily exploitable and puts an organization at risk for a breach.
-In this blog, I’ll discuss why NTLM is risky as well as what are some of the best ways to mitigate these risks.
-[If you are interested in seeing how Preempt can help you get a handle of NTLM, check out this video.]
+In this blog, I’ll discuss why NTLM is risky, as well as some of the best ways to mitigate these risks.

 Quick fun facts